-I started my first blog in 2006, on a boring and raining spring sunday.
+I started my very first blog back in 2006, on a boring, rainy spring Sunday.

 6